Privacy Policy

 The Museum collects and uses personal information to perform its statutory functions.
 These include developing, maintaining and exhibiting collections of historical material, conducting research, providing information through education, public programs and publications, maintaining an events program and engaging with customers.

-Individuals give the museum personal information when becoming an employee, volunteer or Member, via the Museum’s platform and when purchasing tickets, booking events, when onsite and registering to use wi-fi, and by completing forms and surveys.
+Individuals give the museum personal information in a number of ways, such as when becoming an employee, volunteer or Member, via the Museum’s platform and when accessing the website, purchasing tickets, booking events and programs, when onsite, registering to use wi-fi, and by completing forms and surveys.

 The Museum will not collect personal information unless the individual agrees.
 As required by the Australian Privacy Principles, the Museum provides advice as to how the information may be used at the time of collection.